 Matt Damon stars in a movie so full of surprises, I can’t tell you much about it without ruining some of the fun.
-Be ready for some twists and turns.
+Be ready for plenty of twists and turns.

 17. American Hustle (2013)

 Amy Adams and Christian Bale star as grifters who are roped into helping with a federal investigation of corrupt politicians.
-It is hard to tell who the bad guy is here – is it the grifters, the corrupt politicians or the federal investigators?
+It is hard to tell who the bad guy is here; Is it the grifters or the corrupt politicians or the federal investigators?

 18. Up in the Air (2009)